 Chickpea Harissa Soup

 This simple chickpea harissa soup is the perfect vegetarian weeknight meal!
 Loaded with fresh veggies, smoky fire-roasted tomatoes, canned chickpeas, and a blend of fragrant spices.
-It’s healthy, so easy to make, and just as flavorful!
+It’s healthy, so easy to make, and flavorful!

 Ingredients in Chickpea Harissa Soup